 - Grow and discover by accessing new regions and markets.

-Navi Technologies is an emerging unicorn, which taps into the immense potential of BFSI (banking, financial services, and insurance) sector, having created a lending app that offers paperless personal / home loans to consumers with just a few clicks.
+Navi Technologies is an emerging unicorn, which taps into the immense potential of the BFSI (banking, financial services, and insurance) sector, having created a lending app that offers paperless personal/home loans to consumers with just a few clicks.

 Navi Technologies is founded by Flipkart founder, Sachin Bansal, conceptualized by him right after Walmart bought Flipkart in Dec 2018.
-Having raised a $500+M in 5 rounds of funding by 14 investors in just 2 years.
-It sure has a vital investor confidence.
+Having raised $500+ million in 5 rounds of funding by 14 investors in just 2 years.
+It sure has vital investor confidence.

-How can we not talk about this mobile payment app, which revolutionized digital payments for the Indians?
+How can we not talk about this mobile payment app, which revolutionized digital payments for Indians?

 Having the privilege to witness India’s growth story so closely Burzin Engineer, Rahul Chari, Sameer Nigam have certainly made something to be extremely proud of!